UPDATE, March 28: HB 1157 passed the in the House by a 93 – 4 vote.

 UPDATE, February 22: HB 1157, its companion SB 5390, and SB 5269 all failed to make today’s cutoff for passing out of their respective finance committees.
-However, HB 1157 has been deemed “necessary to implement the budget” (NTIB), which means it is still alive!
-The House Finance Committee now has the option to take up the bill again in March.
-Individuals and orgs can support HB 1157 by contacting Finance Committee members:
+However, HB 1157 has been deemed “necessary to implement the budget” (NTIB), keeping it alive.

 UPDATE, February 17: The House Local Government Committee, chaired by Representative Gerry Pollet (D-Seattle), declined to take a vote on HB 1337, killing the bill.
-In better news, the Senate Housing & Local Government Committee passed SB 5235, next stop, the Rules Committee that decides if and when the bill gets heard on the Senate Floor.
+In better news, the Senate Housing & Local Government Committee passed SB 5235.

 In Washington’s 2021 legislative session three bills add a new twist to remedies for the state’s crippling housing shortage: money cities can invest locally.
 In three different ways, these bills would offer local governments modest financial incentives in exchange for loosening zoning laws to allow more homes.
 All told, this local incentive approach for abundant housing has the potential to deliver a triple win: for cities, for the state, and for Washingtonians who need more homes, and more affordable choices, near their jobs, schools, and communities.